-Right decision making is a great skill to master.
-But not everyone can muster the courage to take a bold decision first time and be confident about its success.
+Not everyone can muster the courage to take a bold decision the first time and be confident about its success.
 What about you?
 Do you make a lot of right decisions every day?
 How do they turn out to be?
-Have you ever thought about the success of all your Right decision making?

 In this article, we will show you what to think before making any right decisions.
 You will also learn how to divide your decisions into different categories and how to create a decision framework for your big-impact decisions.